dstarrago/ring-bell/README.md

 REMARKS

-The program was make with Borland Delphi 6 for Microsoft Windows.
+The program was made with Borland Delphi 6 for Microsoft Windows.
 It was running on Windows NT Server.